-We also need to control the contribution of points $y\in \mathsf B_r^{\unst}(x)$ which are exponentially close to the boundary of $\mathsf B_r^{\unst}(x).$ This set has a controlled geometry, and we use a simple covering argument and Proposition~\ref{prop:thickening-smooth} to control this contribution.
-The argument here is standard and will be presented after we establish the estimate~\eqref{eq:ncc-4}.
+We also need to control the contribution of points $y\in \mathsf B_r^{\unst}(x)$ which are exponentially close to the boundary of $\mathsf B_r^{\unst}(x)$.
+This set has a controlled geometry, and we use a covering argument and Proposition~\ref{prop:thickening-smooth} to control this contribution.
+The argument here is standard and will be presented after we establish an essential estimate in~\eqref{eq:ncc-4}.